 The Golden Retriever consistently takes a place in the top ten family dog breeds lists of several countries.
 These lovable dogs are intelligent, friendly and love to please their owners and because of their sweet and calm nature they are ideal companions for children.

-The Golden Retriever is easily recognisable and due to its colour and size, the names that may suit a black dog, a small dog like a Chihuahua or a big dog like a Newfoundland, or even a feisty Wire Haired Fox Terrier, aren't going to fit.
+The breed is easily recognisable and due to its colour and size, the names that may suit a black dog, a small dog like a Chihuahua or a big dog like a Newfoundland, or even a feisty Wire-Haired Fox Terrier, aren't going to fit.

-How Well Do You Know the Golden Retriever?view quiz statistics
+How Well Do You Know the Breed?view quiz statistics

 Naming Your Golden Retriever

-There are a number of ways to choose a name for a Golden Retriever.
-You might go with a name based on its colour; Golden Retrievers have coats that range from a very pale gold through to a rich reddish gold which lends itself to names that evoke images of the sun, gold or light.
+There are a number of ways to choose a name for a dog.
+You might go with a name based on its colour; the breed's coats range from a very pale gold through to a rich reddish-gold which lends itself to names that evoke images of the sun, gold or light.
 Alternatively, you might prefer to delve into the breed's past and go with a Scottish name.
 Or perhaps your dog has a personality trait that could be reflected in his name.

-If you are stuck, here are some suggestions for names for your Golden Retriever.
+If you are stuck, here are some suggestions for names.

 Names for Light-Coloured Golden Retrievers

-If you have a pale or very light coloured Golden Retriever why not choose a name with a "light" meaning?
+If you have a pale or very light coloured dog, why not choose a name with a "light" meaning?